Contact:

 Biography:

-Dr. Lasala has worked with sea turtles for over a decade.
+Dr. Lasala has worked with sea turtles for over 16 years.
 His graduate research focused on identifying robust demographic metrics to complement survey data.
 Male marine turtles are elusive and much of our understanding of marine turtles populations are based off nest counts (# of females).
-Through paternity examination, Dr. Lasala used a proxy (breeding sex ration) to quantify the minimum number of males that contribute to these populations.
+Through paternity examination, Dr. Lasala used a proxy (breeding sex ratio) to quantify the minimum number of males that contribute to these populations.
 His current research focus addresses how individuals within populations utilize habitats and adapt to local and global environmental shifts.
-His research will address longitudinal changings within and among populations, specifically by exploring which factors and behavior affect population dynamics and how individuals might adapt to a changing climate.
-He is a member of the Sea Turtle Conservation and Research Program (STCRP) and is looking forward to collaboration projects in the future.
+His research addresses longitudinal changings within and among populations, specifically by exploring which factors and behavior impact population dynamics and how individuals might adapt to a changing environment.
+He is the program manager of the Sea Turtle Conservation and Research Program (STCRP) and is looking forward to collaboration projects in the future.

 Education: